rooch-network/rooch-network.github.io/blog/2023-2-14-The-Modular-Evolution-of-Rollup-Layer2.md

 Modular has two meanings here:

 1. Through modular design, the system becomes a plug-and-play system.
 Developers can meet different application scenario requirements through module assembly.
-2. Based on the ability provided by 1 , the implementation of  modular layer is not bound to the same Layer1, thus obtaining better scalability.
+2. Based on the ability provided by 1, the implementation of the modular layer is not bound to the same Layer1, thus obtaining better scalability.

 There are three main modular layers that we can consider: